3vot/3vot-cli/readme.md

 ```

 ### Download an Example
-CLI will ask for the profile: 3vot
-type enter for other options

 ```
 3vot download --app d3demo
 ```
+1. CLI will ask for the profile: 3vot
+2. Hit Enter for other options

 ### Upload to your Sandbox
 ```